Four Motorists Injured Following Crash on Interstate 79 - NewsBreak

 Four Motorists Injured Following Crash on Interstate 79

-Four motorists were injured following a three car crash that occurred late last week on Interstate 79 in Jackson Township.
+Three motorists were injured following a three car crash that occurred late last week on Interstate 79 in Jackson Township.
 According to State Police, traffic on Interstate 79 South was at a standstill just before 11am on Friday (September 17th).
-Authorities say that a 46-year-old Meadville man did not observe that traffic was stopped, and struck another vehicle.
-Officials say that after the initial impact, a third vehicle was struck.butlerradio.com
+Authorities say that a 46-year-old Meadville did not observe that traffic was stopped, and struck another vehicle.
+Officials say that after the initial impact, a third vehicle was struck.wbut.com

 Comments / 0